AshBT/distributed-frontera/docs/source/topics/quickstart.rst

 Quickstart
 ==========

 Here is a guide how to quickly setup Frontera for single-machine, multiple process, local hacking.
-Please proceed to :doc:`production` for a production setup details.
+We're going to run the simpliest possible setup with HBase and ZeroMQ.
+Please proceed to :doc:`production` article for a production setup details.

 .. _basic_requirements: